Darmit2003/SE_Portfolio/week10_project.md

     }
 ```

 The method above adheres to the Single Responsibility Principle as its only purpose is to search and update the item source for alertList.
-By converying all text to lowercase it performs a case-insensitive search which is good coding practice as it greatly limits the possible user errors when searching.
+By converting all text to lowercase it performs a case-insensitive search which is good coding practice as it greatly limits the possible user errors when searching.
 The method first checks if the text is null or whitespace and sets the source to all the data in this case, this kind of condition checking is good software design practice to exit the loop early and improve readability.

 ```
 private void OnAlertType_Changed(object sender, EventArgs e)